 Here are some examples of a competitive advantage discovered by the existing platforms:

-Price.
+- Price.
 Not all people are able to pay for home care.
 Some of them benefit from long-term insurance, Medicaid and Medicare, others rely on family.
-To win clients, some platforms provide free assistance with law, finance and insurance questions, trying to help clients pay for services.
+To win clients, some platforms provide free assistance with the law, finance, and insurance questions, trying to help clients pay for services.

 Find out how you can enhance the already existing services in the market and fill the gaps.